 The purpose of this Official Statement, including the cover page and all appendices, is to furnish certain information relating to the City of Fort Lauderdale, Florida (the "City"), its combined water and sewer system (the "Water and Sewer System") and the sale of its \$161,990,000 in aggregate principal amount of Water and Sewer Revenue and Revenue Refunding Bonds, Series 2016 (the "Series 2016 Bonds").
-The Series 2016 Bonds are being issued pursuant to the Constitution and laws of the State of Florida, including particularly Chapter 166, Florida Statutes, as amended, and the Charter of the City (collectively, the "Act"), Resolution No. 03-29 adopted by the City Commission of the City (the "City Commission") on February 18, 2003 (the "Bond Resolution"), as supplemented by Resolution No. 16-, 2016 (the "Series Resolution" and, together with the Bond adopted by the City Commission on April Resolution, the "Resolution").
-The Series 2016 Bonds, the Series 2012 Bonds, the Series 2014 Bonds, [any portion of the Outstanding Series 2006 Bonds, Series 2008 Bonds or Series 2010 Bonds not refunded upon issuance of the Series 2016 Bonds] (each as hereinafter defined) and any Additional Bonds issued under the provisions of the Bond Resolution are hereinafter referred to collectively as the "Bonds."
+The Series 2016 Bonds are being issued pursuant to the Constitution and laws of the State of Florida, including particularly Chapter 166, Florida Statutes, as amended, and the Charter of the City (collectively, the "Act"), Resolution No. 03-29 adopted by the City Commission of the City (the "City Commission") on February 18, 2003 (the "Bond Resolution"), as supplemented by Resolution No. 16-, adopted by the City Commission on April , 2016 (the "Series 2012 Bonds, the Series 2014 Bonds, [any portion of the Outstanding Series 2006 Bonds, Series 2008 Bonds or Series 2010 Bonds not refunded upon issuance of the Series 2016 Bonds] (each as hereinafter defined) and any Additional Bonds issued under the provisions of the Bond Resolution are hereinafter referred to collectively as the "Bonds."
 For a description of certain terms and conditions of the Series 2016 Bonds, and the complete provisions of the Resolution, see "APPENDIX C - The Resolution."